abejfehr/magic-realm/README.md

 Environment
 ===========
-Project was made in Eclipse on Mac OS X and Windows.
+This project was made in Eclipse on Mac OS X and Windows.
 To view the source, open any of the .java files in the `src/` directory in your editor of choice.

 The project can be imported to Eclipse if necessary, as long as the [Kryonet](https://github.com/EsotericSoftware/kryonet) library is copied to the libs directory.